maartenpaul/NL-BIOMERO/web/README.md

 **Imporvement list with before and afters**
 - Removed the server choice which is not useful for common users and redundant for admins
 - Planced the 'OMERO.web' banner neatly inside the brighter window
-- Added space for documentation which users may need to access even before logging in.
+- Added space for documentation which users may need to access even before logging in (e.g. 'how to login' page).

     ![login_page before](/web/Documentation/Images/login_page_before.PNG)
     ![login_page after](/web/Documentation/Images/login_page_after.PNG)

 ## Troubleshooting
+#TODO: Add some troubleshooting based on problems other institutes may run into

 ## Contributing
 We welcome contributions to improve NL-BIOMERO.
 Please fork the repository and submit a pull request with your changes.
+A Docker_Development file has been added.
+The file requires the developer to clone a repository for testing (in web/local_omeroweb_edits) and editing the Docker_Developemnt file with the approapiate paths to both ADD and RUN commands.

+#TODO: Add here more useful information on the development efforts in the netherlands.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+TODO: Add correct licences compliant to both OME and AUMC

 ## Contact

 For questions or support, please contact the Cellular Imaging lab at Amsterdam University Medical Center.

+TODO: Add functional contact information here

 ---